($1,417) Cost to ship a car from Jacksonville, FL to Colorado Springs, CO

 The time of the year

-The time of year and weather conditions in Jacksonville and Colorado Springs play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Jacksonville and Colorado Springs can impact car shipping prices.

 Jacksonville has hot humid summers, and warm to mild and drier winters.
 Seasonal rainfall is concentrated in the warmest months from May through September, when brief but intense downpours with thunder and lightning are common, while the driest months are from November through April.
 Be sure to check your weather app to avoid rain during your move.